koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 # Theoretically, It’s All About Alignment

+> [!idea] Main idea
-Main idea: We only care about how the agent affects our abilities to pursue different goals (our AU landscape) in the two-player game, and not how that happens.
+> We only care about how the agent affects our abilities to pursue different goals (our AU landscape) in the two-player game, and not how that happens.
 AI alignment subproblems (such as corrigibility, intent alignment, low impact, and mild optimization) are all instrumental avenues for making AIs which affect this AU landscape in specific desirable ways.

 ## Formalizing impact alignment in extensive-form games

+> [!info] Definition: Impact alignment
-> **Impact alignment:** the AI’s actual impact is aligned with what we want.
+> The AI’s actual impact is aligned with what we want.
 Deploying the AI actually makes good things happen.

 [We care about events if and only if they change our ability to get what we want](/attainable-utility-theory).
 If you want to understand normative AI alignment desiderata, on some level they have to ground out in terms of your ability to get what you want ([the AU theory of impact](/attainable-utility-theory)) - the goodness of what actually ends up happening under your policy - and in terms of how other agents affect your ability to get what you want ([the AU landscape](/attainable-utility-landscape)).
 What else could we possibly care about, besides our ability to get what we want?